-2. For each match, teams shall include two drivers.
-The drivers may change from match to match.

-3. During a match, the drivers are the only people allowed in the driver's station.

-4. Any team member may assist in Pre-placement of the robot or the preload of the scoring object.
-(For games that have pre-placement and/or preloads.)

-5. Scoring objects that leave the playing field are to be re-introduced by the Referee or Score Keeper by placing the object in the Ball Loader.

-6. Drivers are prohibited from making intentional contact with any game or field object that is on the field.
-The first instance of intentional contact will result in a warning, with any following instances resulting in disqualification.

-7. During a match, robots may be remotely operated only by the drivers.

-8. Robots may not intentionally detach parts during any match or leave mechanisms on the field.
-Multiple infractions may result in disqualification for the entire competition.

-9. Robots must be designed to permit easy removal of scoring objects from any grasping mechanism without requiring the robot to have power after the match.
+- 2. For each match, teams shall include two drivers.
+The drivers may change from match to match. - 3.
+During a match, the drivers are the only people allowed in the driver's station. - 4.
+Any team member may assist in Pre-placement of the robot or the pre-load of the scoring object.
+(For games that have pre-placement and/or pre-loads.) - 5.
+Scoring objects that leave the playing field are to be re-introduced by the Referee or Score Keeper or driver - Drivers are prohibited from making intentional contact with any game or field object that is on the field.
+The first instance of intentional contact will result in a warning, with any following instances resulting in disqualification. - 7.
+During a match, robots may be remotely operated only by the drivers. - 8.
+Robots may not intentionally detach parts during any match or leave mechanisms on the field.
+Multiple infractions may result in disqualification for the entire competition. - 9.
+Robots must be designed to permit easy removal of scoring objects from any grasping mechanism without requiring the robot to have power after the match.